CHARITY TEAM LEADER

 I read recently that there are approximately 70 million orphans in the world, which is an overwhelming figure that is very difficult to fully comprehend and extremely disturbing.
 It’s obviously impossible to make a difference to the lives of this number of children and the more I thought about it the more hopeless I felt.
-Then I started to think afresh about this new charity and what it’s trying to achieve and it suddenly struck me that we can’t help all 70 million children, but as a charity, we can help 30 orphans and many poor Gypsy children in a small corner of Romania and thus do our part to help with the national crisis.
+Then I started to think afresh about this charity and what it’s trying to achieve and it suddenly struck me that we can’t help all 70 million children, but as a charity, we can help 30 orphans and many poor Gypsy children in a small corner of Romania and thus do our part to help with the international crisis.
 We can have a positive effect on these children and really make a difference to their lives.
 We’ve heard the cries in this area of Romania and we are responding from our hearts with financial and practical support, but not only to children, but also to vulnerable and marginalised women who desperately need help.
 May God bless you all for hearing the cries and partnering with us to help make a difference.
 Thank you so very much.

 Having spent over twenty years working with children as a gymnastics coach, teacher and nursery manager I have developed a real passion to see children given every opportunity to achieve their full potential in life.
 For the children I have worked with this has meant creating opportunities for learning, social and physical development, and supporting families to make wise decisions for their children.
 Ten years ago I travelled to Serbia to help distribute humanitarian aid to refugees in the surrounding areas of Belgrade.
 This trip really opened my eyes to the desperate need of children in other parts of Europe and since then I have sought ways to help, so in 2016 when Tish invited me to accompany her on a trip to Ocna Mures with Heart Response I jumped at the chance.